ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/integrations/akka.net-persistence/events-and-snapshots.markdown

   * Persistent actors can store these snapshots in the configured RavenDB database,
     which serves as the snapshot-store.

-  * When an actor restarts, instead of replaying each individual message from the events journal, which can be inefficient as this journal grows, the actor's state can be restored from a snapshot and then replay only the events that occurred after that snapshot.
+  * After a snapshot is successfully persisted, events can be deleted from the events journal to free up space.

 **The Snapshots collection**:

-  * Each snapshot is stored as a document in the `Snapshots` collection in append-only mode.
+Each snapshot is stored as a document in the `Snapshots` collection in append-only mode.

-  * Similar to the Events collection, this collection is designated by the RavenDB plugin for Akka's snapshots,
-    and it is recommended to reserve the Snapshots collection exclusively for Akka storage.

 **The Snapshot document**:
 Each snapshot document includes the following fields, among others: